sang765/ReBypass/README.md

 This is a remake of the official userscript for [bypass.vip](https://bypass.vip), a service that allows you to bypass ad-links and get directly to your destination without ads.
 The userscript automates the process by integrating with the bypass.vip API, providing a seamless experience on supported websites.

 **Note:** This is a fork/remake of the original [bypass.vip/userscript](https://github.com/bypass-vip/userscript).

+## Disclaimer

+Additional disclaimer applies if bypass failures are related to the bypass.vip API and are detected by anti-bypass website.

 ## Features